President of California

 Rules & Procedures

 A Nation shall submit their orders to me via Private Message.
-In the title of this message it MUST have your country's name and the date, as well as the months this order is for.
-For example, for the United Kingdom in 1863, it would read "WiR - United Kingdom 1863"
+In the title of this message it MUST have your countries name and the date, as well as the months this order is for.
+For example, for the United States at the game's start, it would read "WiR - United States of America 1900"

 The IRC Channel is where a lot of discussion takes place, both in character and out of character.
 It is the true heartbeat of World in Revolution, as everyone gathers to discuss in-game and out of game issues.
 While it is not mandatory to be on the IRC Channel and to play World in Revolution, it is strongly recommended.